-Former WWE Champion Hossein Khosrow Ali, better known as The Iron Sheik, pioneered a winning legacy in amateur and professional wrestling.
-And in recent years, he has grown a reputation for his controversial trolling on Twitter.
+Former WWE Champion Hossein Khosrow Ali Vaziri, better known as The Iron Sheik, pioneered a winning legacy in amateur and professional wrestling.
+Before sadly passing away at 81 on June 7, 2023, he had grown a reputation for his controversial trolling on Twitter.
 However, outside this public persona lies a dark and unimaginable tragedy: the murder of his eldest daughter Marissa in 2003.

 And while dealing with what no parent should ever have to, he devised a plan to seek vengeance: he was going to kill his daughter’s murderer.

 The Iron Sheik’s Vengeance: Daughter’s Murder Sparks Powerful Reactions

 Whether you remember his early career as “The Great” Hossein Arab, later as The Iron Sheik during the ’80s wrestling boom period, his outrageous appearances on Howard Stern and Jerry Springer in the late 2000s, or his reputation as the “King of Heat” on Twitter, Hossein Khosrow Ali Vaziri has always been a highly complex personality.

 And over his many decades in the public spotlight, he’s experienced tremendous highs and lows.

 But his life began far more quietly as a typical farmer in Iran.

 The Calm Before The Storm: Early Life in Iran

 Before becoming a despised foreign bad guy on TV, Khosrow came from a humble background in what he calls “the old country.”

 He helped on the family farm outside of the Iranian capital of Tehran along with his three brothers and sister.
 They cultivated pistachios, grapes, and watermelons to subsist.